Tennessee lawmakers pass bill allowing teachers, school staff to be armed - KESQ

 Bill co-sponsor Republican state Sen. Paul Bailey said there is “a lot of misinformation” about the legislation, which “does not require any teacher in this state to carry a gun while working.”

-“This bill is completely permissive,” he said before the vote.
+“This bill is completely permissive,” he said.
 “It simply gives a faculty or staff member the option.”

 The bill does not, however, allow weapons to be carried openly “or in any other manner in which the handgun is visible to ordinary observation,” and does not allow handguns to be carried in “stadiums, gymnasiums, or auditoriums when school-sponsored events are in progress,” nor in meetings where tenure or disciplinary matters are being discussed.